shreyasb999/ReinforcementLearningTennis/README.md

 This code was a part of a group project for Reinforcement Learning module during my MSc Data Science Course.

-The PPO code is developed by Shreyas Bhavsar (Me) and Georgios Kotnis (https://github.com/GeorgeKO12)
+The PPO code is written by Shreyas Bhavsar (Me) and Georgios Kotnis (https://github.com/GeorgeKO12)

 The A2C code is written by Shreyas Bhavsar.